python/cpython/Doc/library/curses.rst

 Keys are referred to by integer constants with names starting with  ``KEY_``.
 The exact keycaps available are system dependent.

-.. % XXX this table is far too large!
-.. % XXX should this table be alphabetized?
+..
+XXX this table is far too large! should it be alphabetized?

 +-------------------+--------------------------------------------+
 | Key constant      | Key                                        |